Spinach Pasta

 SPINACH PASTA RECIPE

-This spinach pasta recipe is everything I love about summer – with the caramelized sweet corn, juicy tomatoes and herbs, and everything I love about comfort food with the carbs and cream sauce.
-It’s not overly decadent but just creamy enough to feel like a comforting hug – that you never want to let go of.
-And let me just say the sweet, bursting tomatoes MAKE the sauce – you’ll look for their sweet pops of juiciness in every bite.
+• Perfectly Balanced: This spinach pasta recipe is everything I love about summer with the caramelized sweet corn, juicy tomatoes and herbs, and everything I love about comfort food with the carbs and cream sauce.

-This spinach pasta is made with easy-to-find ingredients, you probably have most everything stocked right now!
-I actually came up with this recipe because I wanted to use up some odds and ends in my fridge – and the results were exponentially more delicious than the sum of its parts.
+• Pantry-Friendly: I actually came up with this recipe because I wanted to use up some odds and ends in my fridge, and the results were exponentially more delicious than the sum of its parts.ย

 This spinach pasta recipe looks like there are a lot of ingredients going on but you are just dumping them into the sauce so the recipe actually comes together very quickly.
 Here’s what you’ll need:

-• Pasta shapes: you may substitute the spaghetti with your favorite pasta of choice but I prefer long pasta for its ideal slurp-worthy texture.
-Short pastas such as cavatappi and rigatoni would also work.
+• Pasta shapes:ย You may substitute the spaghetti with your favorite pasta of choice but I prefer long pasta for its ideal slurp-worthy texture. ย Short pasta such as cavatappi and rigatoni would also work.

-• Pasta types: you can use your favorite whole wheat pasta, lentil pasta, brown rice pasta, gluten free pasta, etc.
+• Pasta types: ย Use your favorite whole wheat pasta, lentil pasta, brown rice pasta, gluten-free pasta, etc. ย

 THE SAUSAGE